 You can learn about economic growth purely from an economic perspective, looking at its economic drivers and consequences.
-But that’s not Education for Sustainable Development!
-You should learn about the social implications of economic growth, such as its impact on income (in)equality, well-being and health.
+But if you want to learn about economic growth, using the concept of Education for Sustainable Development, then you should learn about the social implications of economic growth, such as its impact on income (in)equality, well-being and health.
 Of course, you should also learn about the environmental perspective, analysing how economic growth impacts the environment in a positive or negative way.

 This is the cool thing about Education for Sustainable Development: It makes education so much more interesting!

 You can take literally any topic and look at it from an economic, social and environmental perspective.
-As a result, you don’t only see the world from the perspective of one discipline, but get a richer picture of reality, by drawing on the insights from multiple disciplines.
+As a result, you don’t only see the world from the perspective of one discipline, but you obtain a richer picture of reality, by drawing on the insights from multiple disciplines.

 A question to you: You take 200 students, put them into a lecture hall, and have a professor lecture 3 hours non-stop about economic growth from an economic, social and environmental perspective.
 Is this Education for Sustainable Development?

 Yes, because the students learn about the topic from an interdisciplinary perspective.

 No, because they probably won’t remember a lot, due to the method of teaching.